jmoletteire/Beer_Recommender/README.md

 </p>

 # Overview

-# Purpose - Background & Topic Selection Reasoning
-Craft beer is becoming increasing demanded by consumers in today’s market.
-Consumers’ willingness to spend more on craft beer based on variety, flavor and quality has increased since its beginnings in the 1960s.
-Craft beer is typically made with higher quality ingredients, which provides consumers with a more flavorful and distinctive tasting beer than mass-produced options.
+The market for craft beer in the U.S. continues to grow, as consumers’ willingness to spend more for variety, flavor and quality has increased since its beginnings in the 1960s.
+Craft beer typically features higher quality ingredients, providing consumers with a more distinct and flavorful beer than mass-produced options.
 Those reaching for a craft beer often want to try something different and new.
+The number of independent breweries operating in the U.S. reached an all-time high in 2021, with 9,118 different locations producing their own brew ([Brewers Association](https://www.brewersassociation.org/statistics-and-data/national-beer-stats/)).
+For perspective, there were only about 13,000 McDonald's locations nationwide that same year ([Statista](https://www.statista.com/statistics/256040/mcdonalds-restaurants-in-north-america/)), and there are currently just 3,062 Chipotle locations in the United States ([ScrapeHero](https://www.scrapehero.com/location-reports/Chipotle-USA/)).
+So yeah, people like their beer.<br></br>

-The number of operating craft breweries in the U.S. reached an all-time high in 2021 of 9,118.
-We have come together as a team to help with the biggest question when it comes to craft beer, "Which one should I get?".
-We are developing a Beer Recommending system using [Kaggle Beer Profile and Ratings Data Set](https://www.kaggle.com/datasets/ruthgn/beer-profile-and-ratings-data-set) and a machine learning algorithm to recommend a beer just for you based on your taste preferences.
+But with so many beers and breweries to choose from, finding the right beer can seem daunting, and even a little hopeless.
+That's where we come in.
+Our goal is to answer everyone's first question when they get to the bar or the beer aisle, "What should I get?"
+To do so, we are developing a Beer Recommendation app, using this [Beer Profile and Ratings Data Set](https://www.kaggle.com/datasets/ruthgn/beer-profile-and-ratings-data-set), to find the perfect beer for you based on your taste preferences.
+Featuring taste profiles and consumer reviews for over 3000 unique beers and 934 different breweries, we are confident we can find you the right brew.
+<br></br>

+Cheers.
+<br></br>

-# Questions to answer based on dataset.
+# Questions
 <p align="center">
   <img width="950" height="400" src="Images/beerss.jpeg">
 </p>

-### #1 What style of beer is most popular based on data from consumers?
+### 1.)
+What style of beer is most popular based on data from consumers?
-### #2 Which flavor profile is most popular based on the dataset?
+### 2.)
+Which flavor profile is most popular based on the dataset?
-### #3 Which breweries have the most popular beers based on reviews?
+### 3.)
+Which breweries have the most highly-rated beers based on user reviews?
-### #4 What type of beer you might prefer based on your input of type of taste preferences?
+### 4.)
+What type of beer might you prefer based on your own taste preferences?
+<br></br>

-# Answers to questions using the dataset.
+# Answers
 [Tableau Visual Graphs](https://public.tableau.com/app/profile/tim6081/viz/Final_Project_16681028326290/Most_popular_flavor_profile?publish=yes)

 ### #1 Most Popular Beer